Short Term Liabilities

 |Debt Disclosure [Abstract]|

-The Company had paid the yearly premium in full and had no outstanding balance at June 30, 2017 related to the agreement.
+The Company had paid the yearly premium in full and had no outstanding balance as of September 30, 2018 and 2017 related to the agreement.

 In conjunction with the consummation of the Streamline acquisition on March 25, 2015, the Company assumed two promissory notes for approximately $135,000 and $125,000 to the Bank of North Dakota New Venture Capital Program and North Dakota Development Fund, both outside non-related parties.
-Payments on both of the notes are due in aggregate monthly installments of approximately $5,700 and carry an interest rate of 5%.
-Both of the notes have a maturity date of August 1, 2019.
-The promissory notes, including interest, had outstanding balances of approximately $147,000 and $181,000 at June 30, 2017 and December 31, 2016, respectively.
+Payments on both notes are due in aggregate monthly installments of approximately $5,700 and carry an interest rate of 5%.
+Both notes have a maturity date of August 1, 2019.
+The promissory notes, including interest, had outstanding balances of approximately $62,000 and $104,000 at September 30, 2018 and December 31, 2017, respectively.

 For the year ending: